This guide will help you find the 10 best corn mazes in the Vancouver area for 2024.

 3. Haney Fresh Farm Pumpkin Patch and Corn Maze

-Activities: Experience so many things within your fall budget, like playing some fun family games or going on the hayride.
-Pick your own pumpkins, meet the various types of animals like chickens, cows, goats, etc or visit the challenging corn maze.
+Activities: Within your fall budget, you can experience so many things, like playing some fun family games or going on the hayride.
+You can also pick your own pumpkins, meet various types of animals like chickens, cows, goats, etc., or visit the challenging corn maze.

 Location: 24331 Dewdney Trunk Rd, Maple Ridge, BC.